Blur discography

-The discography of English rock band Blur consists of eight studio albums, five live albums, five compilation albums, one remix album, two video albums, four extended plays, 34 singles, 10 promotional singles and 37 music videos.
+The discography of the British rock band Blur consists of nine studio albums, six live albums, five compilation albums, one remix album, two video albums, four extended plays, 35 singles, 10 promotional singles and 37 music videos.
 Formed in London in 1988, the group consists of singer/keyboardist Damon Albarn, guitarist/singer Graham Coxon, bassist Alex James and drummer Dave Rowntree.
 Three years later, their debut release, the Madchester and shoegazing-tinged Leisure (1991), peaked at number seven on the UK Albums Chart.
 Modern Life Is Rubbish (1993) inaugurated the Britpop phase of their career.
 Its multi-Platinum follow-ups Parklife (1994) and The Great Escape (1995) helped the band achieve mainstream popularity in Britain; every Blur studio album from Parklife onwards has topped the British charts.